Grooming Tips

 How to fight it:

 1. Dry thoroughly.
 This is the single most impactful thing you can do.
 Towel-dry, then use a blow dryer on low heat.
-Never let your dog air-dry in cold weather — it makes the smell worse and can cause hot spots.
+Never let your dog air-dry in cold weather.
+It makes the smell worse and can cause hot spots.

 2. Use a quality shampoo.
 Professional-grade grooming shampoos (not drugstore human shampoo) clean more effectively and leave the coat smelling better for longer.